edgars-supe/beets-usertag/README.md

 Query user tags as you would query any other field with the standard `list` command.
 Add the `-a` flag to list user-tagged albums.

-## Roadmap

-There are several improvements I want to make to this plugin:
-- [ ] Add confirmation prompt argument, which will print the tracks/albums that
-will be affected by the given command if continued.
-- [ ] Add unit-tests.
-- [ ] Add ability to automatically tag tracks/albums on import.